-- Empty pockets and turn them inside out. - Turn down cuffs and brush away lint and dirt. - Turn synthetic knits inside out to avoid pilling. - Close zippers, snaps and hooks to avoid snagging other items.
-Remove pins, buckles and other hard objects to avoid scratching the washer interior. - Remove unwashable trim and ornaments. - Tie strings and sashes so they will not tangle. - Mend tears, loose hems and seams. - Treat spots and stains.
-(See page 12 for pretreatment and stain removal information.) - Stained or wet garments should be washed promptly for best results.
+- Empty pockets and turn them inside out. - Turn down cuffs and brush away lint and dirt. - Turn synthetic knits inside out to avoid pilling. - Tie strings and sashes so they will not tangle. - Mend tears, loose hems and seams. - Treat spots and stains.
+(See page 13 for pretreatment and stain removal information.) - Stained or wet garments should be washed promptly for best results.